Don Donald: Plot

-Donna Duck
+Production

+The film was first conceived in 1935 as a Silly Symphony short called Little Burro, about a young boy who trades his burro for a car to impress his girlfriend.
+It was reworked as a Donald Duck comedy.

 It is unclear if Donna Duck simply represents an earlier version of Daisy Duck or is a separate character entirely.
 Donna was later retconned in a 1951 Disney comic strip as Daisy's rival.
 Donna made several other appearances in the British magazine Mickey Mouse Weekly.
-Donna did not appear in any other films.
+She did not appear in any other films.